Email Validation Testing: Test 9 Different Types of Emails

 Email type can be either HTML (colorful and attractive to the users, which interest’s user to read the Emails fully) or Plain Text (just a text).

-HTML is most preferred ones and usually set as default in almost all applications at the backend.
+HTML is the most preferred one and is usually set as the default in almost all applications at the backend.
 If required, applications can opt to send Plain text emails to users, again this requires changes at the backend.

 Emails Trigger points:

-Emails can be sent either immediately or as summary/batch.
+Emails can be sent either immediately or as a summary/batch.
 Immediate emails are triggered by the action of the user.
-These will be usually activation emails, reset password emails, chat transcriptions, confirmation emails, etc., i.e., Summary/batch emails are triggered based on the settings at the application’s backend.
+This will usually include activation emails, reset password emails, chat transcriptions, confirmation emails, etc., i.e., Summary/batch emails are triggered based on the settings at the application’s backend.

-Email Trigger points will be defined to trigger at the specific point of time (for example 3rd day of every week at 12:00 AM).
-These will usually be the statements from financial domains (Bank statements), due date notification for bills, overdue notifications, subscriptions, etc.,
+Email Trigger points will be defined as triggers at a specific point in time (for example 3rd days of every week at 12:00 AM).
+These will usually be statements from financial domains (Bank statements), due date notifications for billing, overdue notifications, subscriptions, etc.,

-It is a very common scenario that emails bounce when they are sent to invalid email address.
-Usually, the email address that is deactivated/no longer in use, and does not exist at all – are the candidates that bounce back.
+This is a very common scenario where emails bounce when they are sent to an invalid email address.
+Usually, the email addresses that are deactivated/no longer in use and do not exist at all – are the candidates that bounce back.

-The server usually tries for a specified number of times to send Email to the intended address.
-When it does not reach the intended email address, then it gets bounced back and will make an entry in the server for its failure.
-There will be a different server to maintain these type of activities and are usually called a bounce back servers.
+The server usually tries a specified number of times to send emails to the intended address.
+If it does not reach the intended email address, then it gets bounced back and will make an entry to the server for its failure.
+There will be different servers to maintain these types of activities and are usually called bounce back servers.
 There could be several reasons for an email to fail by reaching its user.

 • Email server is down for a long time

-• User’s email domain is down for a long time
+• User’s email domain has been down for a long time

-• User’s account for the application is not activated to receive emails
+• User’s account on the app is not activated to receive emails

 Localization Scope for Emails testing

-When the application supports multiple languages, then the support should extend for Emails as well.
+If the application supports multiple languages, then the support should be extended for emails as well.

-All the Emails sent should be in the user-profile language.
+All emails sent should be in the user’s profile language.
 If a user has set English as the profile language, then all the emails sent to him/her should be in English.
-If user’s profile language is French, then all the emails sent to him/her should be in French.
-User profile language can be one-time settings or can be changed as and when required, which depends on application’s settings.
+If the user’s profile language is French, then all the emails sent to him/her should be in French.
+User profile language can be a one-time setting or can be changed as and when required, which depends on the application’s settings.

 Email should be sent in the language that the user has at the point it is triggered.

-Common validation points for localization testing the Emails are as below:
+Common validation points for localization testing of the emails are as given below:

 • Subject line